AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 }
 ```

 The file `basic-no-sampling.json` is provided as an example.
-To test it, you can run `qcRunBasic` with the option `--no-data-sampling` (it makes it use this config file instead of `basic.json`).
+To test it, you can run `o2-qc-run-basic` with the option `--no-data-sampling` (it makes it use this config file instead of `basic.json`).

 ### Code Organization